 - Scotch-Tape the two chunks.

 Don’t be intimidated.
-Learning a solo by ear, chunk by chunk, will train your ear much more efficiently than traditional ear training exercises.
-By putting efforts in transcribing someone else’s solo, you will have to be aware of the time, the various rhythm accents and the sound you produce.
+Learning a solo by ear, chunk by chunk will train your ear much more efficiently than traditional ear training exercises.
+By putting effort into transcribing someone else’s solo, you will have to be aware of the time, the various rhythm accents, and the sound you produce.

 When you start to Transcribe jazz guitar solos by ear, you will begin recognizing intervals, the sound of arpeggios, the various techniques the soloist uses, etc. You will struggle at first but that struggle will greatly improve your ears.
 That's why many players say that the more you transcribe, the easier it gets.
 We guarantee you that all the work you will put into learning jazz solos by ear will pay off.

 Most of us practice scales, arpeggios, patterns, and chord changes on our jazz guitar journey.
 Transcribing solos is actually a great and fun way to practice all these devices in the context of something much more exciting than exercises from books.

 Transcribing solos and really learning them well (by identifying where each line falls in the changes of a song) will show you how you can use this theory to great make music.
 It will then give you ideas based on your knowledge to improvise and find your comfort zone... then break away from it.

 WARNING: Do not transcribe a solo and try to find a theoretical sense in every single phrase you hear.
 Enjoy the music :-).